Social Media Policy

 - 5.Monitoring, evaluation and reporting requirements

-The director, corporate communication directorate is responsible for monitoring and evaluating the effectiveness of the policy.
+The executive director, communication and engagement directorate, is responsible for monitoring and evaluating the effectiveness of the policy.

 Document history and details